linuxwolf/expecto/README.md

 expect(someObj).to.equal(anotherObj);
 ```

-If `deep` is applied beforehand, then a deep equality check is performed instead.
+If `deep` is applied beforehand, then a comprehensive equality check is performed instead.

 ```typescript
 expect(someObj).to.deep.equal({foo: "foo value"});